-Our proposed workflow is summarized as follows:
+Our proposed workflow is summarized as below:

 - 1. Load a small sample texture image I. - 2.
-Apply deformation operations (rotation, translation, mirror, scale and flip) to produce a set of small deformed textures $I{b1}, I{b2}, \ldots, I{bk}$.
+Apply deformation operations (rotation, translation, mirror, scale and flip) to produce a set of small deformed textures $I{b1}, I{b2}, \dots, I{bk}$.
 The range of rotation, translation and scale is interactively controlled by the designer. - 3.
-Make local changes to the deformed textures by copying local texture elements from one to the other. - 4.
-Design large textures from the deformed textures obtained in Step (3) by using the graph-cut optimization algorithm.
-Apply further deformation operations if necessary.

-5. Repeat Steps (2) to (4) until a satisfactory set of textures $I{d1}, I{d2}, \ldots, I{dk}$ is obtained, combining the texture deformation algorithm described in Sect.
-3.3.
+Make local changes to the deformed textures by copying local texture elements from one to another. - 4.
+Design large textures from the deformed textures obtained in step (3) by using the graph-cut optimization algorithm.
+Deformation operations are further applied if it is necessary. - 5.
+Repeat steps (2) to (4) until a satisfactory set of textures $I{d1}, I{d2}, \dots, I{dk}$ is obtained, combining the texture deformation algorithm described in Section 3.3.